 How exactly does Audible work?

-2. Sign up with a free trial, monthly or yearly subscription.
+2. Sign up with the 30-day free trial, monthly or yearly subscription.

 3. Use your laptop or desktop to access Audible.com, or download the Audible app onto your phone.